Zero-cycles on varieties over a $\mathfrak{B}_s$-field: Introduction

 for a divisible group $D$.
 Much is known about the group structure of $K_{s}^M(F)$ for \emph{arithmetic fields}, such as local fields, global fields, and higher-dimensional local fields.
-For example, when $F$ is a local field, Sivitskii's theorem asserts that $K_n^M(F)$ is uncountable uniquely divisible for $n\ge 3$ (\cite[Chapter~IX, Theorem~4.11]{FV02}) and Moore's theorem (\cite[Chapter IX, Theorem 4.3]{FV02}) describes the structure of $K_2^M(F)$. \autoref{thm:main_intro} implies that $CH^{d+n}(X,n)$ is divisible for $n\ge 3$, and that there is a decomposition
+For example, when $F$ is a local field, Sivitskii's theorem asserts that $K_n^M(F)$ is uncountable uniquely divisible for $n\ge 3$ (\cite[Chapter~IX, Theorem~4.11]{FV02}) and Moore's theorem (\cite[Chapter IX, Theorem 4.3]{FV02}) describes the structure of $K_2^M(F)$. \autoref{thm:main_intro} implies that $CH^{d+n}(X,n)$ is divisible for $n\ge 3$, and, under the additional assumption that $X$ has a zero-cycle of degree one, that there is a decomposition

 where $\mu(F)$ denotes the group of roots of unity in $F$ and $D$ is a divisible group (see \autoref{cor:CH}).
 These results are refinements of \cite[Theorem 1.7 (3), Corollary 1.8]{GKR22}.
 For other arithmetic fields $F$, the structure of $CH^{d+n}(X,n)$ can be described via the above theorem (see \autoref{cor:CH_high}, and \autoref{cor:CH_FF}).